NikKowPHP/social-brain/chapters/chapter-7.md

 #### **The Practice: The "Safety Signal" Protocol**

 You cannot defeat this fear by telling yourself to "just be confident."
 That's like trying to fix a software bug by yelling at the computer.
-You need a protocol that respects the brain's wiring—one that systematically reduces the anticipated SCARF threats for both you *and* the other person.
+An effective approach is a protocol that respects the brain's wiring—one that systematically reduces the anticipated SCARF threats for both you *and* the other person.

 The goal is not to be brilliant, witty, or impressive.
 The goal is to **send a signal of safety.**